kredati/cin3008w19/covenant.md

 # Course covenant

 Graduate seminars are, or should be, intellectual and communal spaces of supported and rigourous risk-taking.
-In short, these are explicit practices that are all animated by the funamental assumption that we are a group of people in a room trying to understand things better.
+In short, these are explicit practices that are all animated by the fundamental assumption that we are a group of people in a room trying to understand things better.
 By following this seminar, we agree to the following principles and practices.

 ### Radical generosity
 The principle of radical generosity follows from the idea that to muster the genuine curiosity that drives good research, and the vulnerability that comes with it, we must treat one another with extraordinary generosity.
 We agree to: